What Is Latency? How Server Location Affects Website Speed

 A wise entrepreneur once said, “Get closer to where your customers are, and they’ll get closer to you” – This couldn’t be more accurate in the digital realm.
 By choosing a web hosting provider with a server that’s physically closer to your audience, you are essentially making a promise to deliver them a faster experience when they visit your website.
 It’s like operating your business in a neighborhood where your customers live, rather than asking them to travel miles to visit your shop.

-Server Locations of Different Companies
+Server Locations Offered by Hosting Companies

 For practical reference, here’s a table showcasing server locations for some popular hosting companies.